AlexandrosBB/Niche/README.md

-Therefore, I had to first download the county level data using `ggplot2`, convert the coordinate data into a ’Spatial\*’ object (used by the `sp` package), save this data to local storage as a shapefile, and subsequerntly read-in the file back into R using `sf::st_read()`.
-I decided to save the data as a shapefile because the conversion to ‘SpatialPolygonsDataFrame’ was non-trivial ([this code helped](https://stackoverflow.com/questions/21759134/convert-spatialpointsdataframe-to-spatialpolygons-in-r%3E)) and took a bit of time to finish.
+Therefore, I had to first download the county level data using `ggplot2`, convert the coordinate data into a ’Spatial\*’ object (used by the `sp` package), save this data to local storage as a shapefile, and finally read the file back into R using `sf::st_read()`.
+I decided to save the data as a shapefile as an intermediate data prodcut because the conversion to ‘SpatialPolygonsDataFrame’ was non-trivial ([this code helped](https://stackoverflow.com/questions/21759134/convert-spatialpointsdataframe-to-spatialpolygons-in-r%3E)) and took a bit of time to finish.